kubeflow/website/content/docs/fairing/gcp/_index.md

 +++
 title = "Fairing on GCP"
-description = "Documentation for using Kubeflow Fairing to train or deploy on Kubeflow on GKE or AI Platform" weight = 45
+description = "Documentation for using Kubeflow Fairing to train or deploy on Google Cloud Platform (GCP)" weight = 45
 +++